dnarayanan/powderday/docs/parameters_description.rst

    (as opposed to broken up into bins).
 This said, this can be very slow to run, and extremely hard on the memory.

-:COSMOFLAG:

-   Boolean.
-True means this is a cosmological simulation, False means idealized galaxy simulation.

 :imf_type:

    IMF parameter for stellar pops calculations.